liquinlab/elm-smile/docs/coding/steps.md

 :::

-The trial stepper system consists of two main components:

-1. A **step controller** that manages navigation through your trials (moving forward/backward)
-2. A powerful **table builder** that helps you create complex sequences of trials

-This separation allows you to first build up your trial sequence using the powerful table API, and then control how you move through those trials using the step controller.

 A key feature of stepped Views is that their state persists in the browser through the use of local storage.
 This means that if the subject reloads the page, or navigates to a different site and then returns, the task will resume